• Skip to content

 SCHOOL FEES FOR 2025

+Your account is also accessible 24 hours via Compass to make payments.
 If you have any questions relating to your account, please let us know by contacting the school office.
 If you have not received your School Fee Statement via email at all, please contact the school office to ensure that we have the correct email address on our system.

 Fee Billing Dates for 2025 are listed below:

-Fees will be generated at the beginning of the year and split into 3 instalments.
+Fees are generated at the beginning of the year and split into 3 instalments.
 Instalment due dates are as follows:* Term 1 Statement Date 28/02/2025 and instalment due date 14/03/2025* Term 2 Statement Date 9/05/2025 and instalment due date 23/05/2025* Term 3 Statement Date 1/08/2025 and instalment due date 15/08/2025.

 A reminder that payments can be made by the following payment options: